omnigroup/OmniGroup/Frameworks/OmniFileStore/EncryptionFormat.md

 This is only partly fleshed out.
 Document key management must provide the following functions:

-* Given a key index, provide a file key.
+* Given a key index (a small integer), provide a file key (128 or 256 bits of AES key).
 * Create new file keys as needed, and garbage-collect old ones when no longer used.
+This will require hooks into the application which is using OFS.
 * The information needed to do the above will be protected using a passphrase.

 Group Membership